 - Does it break up content with subheads, bullet points, and numbered lists?

-Perhaps most importantly, remember that page speed is absolutely critical to engaging site visitors.
+Perhaps most importantly, remember that page speed is absolutely critical when engaging site visitors.
 Users expect the website and pages to load quickly, if not instantaneously.
 In fact, research by Google found that 53 percent of mobile website visitors will leave if a page doesn’t load within just three seconds.
 Page speed also affects bounce rate: The slower the site, the higher the bounce rate.

 4. Focus on Local